PhillipBurrows/Tuktoyaktuk-time/README.md

 # Tuktoyaktuk-time
 Twitter bot reporting the price of Satoshis per Canadian Dollar every Friday.
-Build of GCP using Twitter API and Plotly.
+Build on GCP using Twitter API and Plotly.